 Visits to museums and galleries

-This data measures the percentage of people aged 16 and over in England who had visited a museum or gallery in the year before taking the survey.
+- in 2018 to 2019, 50.2% of people aged 16 and over had visited a museum or gallery at least once in the past year

 The ethnic categories used in this data